Start Here ...

 22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness and self-control.
 (Galatians 5:22-23)

 Everyone has some natural level of self-control.
 But this isn't enough to overcome all of the temptations of life.
 The self-control that Jesus gives us when we come to know Him is at a supernatural level that we can't get on our own.
 He gives us the ability to control things we couldn't before.
 He gives us the ability to say "No" to sin and "Yes" to God.
-He's the reason I haven't been drunk for 22 years.
+Perfectly?
+No. But, He's the reason I avoid drunkenness while still enjoying alcoholic drinks.
 It's the power of Jesus.
 He's not the leader of the "Can't Do That Club."
 He's the leader of the "Can Do That Club."

 I can do all things through Christ which strengthens me.
 (Philippians 4:13)

 If you're currently a drinker and you don't know Jesus, when you do come to know Him, you might very well totally quit drinking.
 And that's awesome.
-Or when you come to know Him, you might continue to drink in a controlled, non-sinful way.
-That's awesome too.
-The main thing is that you come to know Him and live in a way that pleases Him.
+Or when you come to know Him, you might continue to drink in a controlled, non-drunk way.
+That's awesome, too.
+The main thing is that you come to know Him.

-I limit myself to 2 drinks a day (that's a maximum, not a minimum).
-I can enjoy the taste of a good beer (Killian's) and not become tipsy.
-I sometimes dump out half a bottle if my taste buds are satisfied.
+It's possible to enjoy the taste of a good beer (Killian's) and not become drunk.
+I sometimes dump out part a bottle if my taste buds are satisfied.

 You should know your own body and how you react to alcohol.
 If not, pay attention.
 You're responsible to yourself and to God for how much you drink.